father with baby on the lap

 Why branding photography and filmmaking?

-I want to be a part of female empowerment.
-I want to give a face to what it means to be a powerful businesswoman and to help them tell their stories.
 Only 1 in 3 UK entrepreneurs is female: a gender gap equivalent of 1.1 million businesses (Rose Review of Female entrepreneurship, HM Treasury 2019).
 I want to help these women become more visible.
-To help them inspire other women to take that step into starting your own business.
+To help them inspire other women to take that step into starting their own business.
 Women were 55% more likely than men to cite fear of going it alone as a primary reason for not starting a business (Rose Review of Female Entrepreneurship, HM Treasury 2019).
-When we see more women running a business, then I am sure that there will be more women who will dare to take that step too.
+When we see more women running businesses, I am sure more women will dare to take that step too.
 I want my work to be of value to others and have a higher purpose.
 I want to use my skills and talents to help other women succeed!